Early Detection Key in Prevention of Glaucoma-Related Sight Loss

 Prevalence and Risk Factors

 Glaucoma is an increasingly, significant cause of preventable blindness in the western world.
-It is estimated that 3% of people over 50 in Ireland has glaucoma[ii].
-Glaucoma in over 50s in Ireland is expected to increase in prevalence by 33% by 2021, linked to the forecasted increase in our ageing population as projected by the Central Statistics Office.
+It is estimated that 3% of people over 50 in Ireland has glaucoma.
+Glaucoma in over 50s in Ireland is expected to increase in prevalence by 33% in the coming decade, linked to the forecasted increase in our ageing population as projected by the Central Statistics Office.

-Those most at risk of developing glaucoma are people over 60, people with a family history of the disease and individuals of African and Hispanic descent[iii].
+Those most at risk of developing glaucoma are people over 60, people with a family history of the disease and individuals of African and Hispanic descent.